 Gold is strongly heated at the end stage of absorption of a subnanosecond pulse, see figures 1 and 12.
-Simulations are done using equation of state for gold, water and glass taken from [16-20].
+Simulations are done using equation of state for gold, water and glass taken from [16-26].
 For water and glass the Hugoniot dependencies were used.
-They are obtained from shock wave experiments analyzed in [19,20].
+They are obtained from shock wave experiments analyzed in [20,21].
 Thus for water and glass we use polytrophic dependencies.
-For water they are given in figures 8, 9 and expression (12) in Ref.
-[11].
+For water they are given in [11, figures 8, 9 and expression (12)].
 This is enough outside the very thin layers of hot water and glass near the contact.
 Dynamically these thin layers negligibly affect dynamics of deceleration of gold.
 Because the deceleration is defined by the bulk, shock compressed mass of water and gold.
-We use heat conduction description for gold from [11,34].
-The description includes (a) calculated contribution from electron-electron collisions important at high temperatures and (b) decrease of conductivity during melting.
-Critical parameters of gold are 7.8 kK, 0.53 GPa, and 5.3 g/cm3 [16-20].
+We use heat conduction description for gold from [11,41].

 Figure 12.
 Maximum heating after absorption of a subnanosecond pulse.
 We see that for all three cases temperatures near CB are higher than critical temperature.
-Comp. also with figure 1
+Compare with figure 1.